ssypark/Assign-1---Web-Scripting-2/README.md

 ## Author
 Samuel Park
-Student ID: A009
+Student ID: A00943561

 ## Project Description
-The Pog Vault is a single-page e-commerce website dedicated to selling collectible Pogs.
-The website allows users to browse different Pog products, view details, and make purchases.
+The Pog Vault is a single-page e-commerce website dedicated to selling collectible Pogs (I felt nostalgic).
+The website allows users to browse different Pog products, view details, favorite them and make purchases.
 The website is built using React.js with Vite.js and styled using Tailwind CSS.

 ## Features
 - Display of 6 Pog products with images, names, descriptions, and prices.